Andréa Librici: Club career

+Sint-Truiden

-Born in Liège, Andréa Librici first played with some local clubs, before joining Sint-Truidense as a 9-year-old.
+Born in Liège, Andréa Librici first played with some local clubs, before joining Sint-Truiden as a 9-year-old.
 He spent all his youth years with the club from Limburg —except a hiatus at OH Leuven between 2019 and 2021—before entering the first team during the 2022 pre-season.

 Librici made his professional debut for Sint-Truidense on 30 July 2022, replacing Shinji Kagawa during a 1–1 away draw to Gent.
 The following week, he signed his first professional contract with the club.

+MVV

+On 23 January 2024, Librici joined MVV in the Netherlands on an amateur basis.
+He made his competitive debut for the club three days later, replacing Tim Zeegers in the 79th minute of a 3–0 away win over Eindhoven.

+Librici impressed during his first six months at the club, and signed a professional contract with MVV on 20 June 2024, keeping him at the club until 2026.
+On 4 November 2024, he scored his first goal for the club in a 4–3 loss to Jong Utrecht.

+Personal life

+Born in Belgium, Librici is of Italian descent.